Kunlong1994/lab3/Lab-01.md

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**

 **c.
 What circuit element would you want to add to protect the board and external LED?**

-Modify the code to make your LED blink *your way*.

 To compile and upload your code, take the following steps (note that 1, 2 should only have to be done once):
 1) In the Arduino IDE, select the board we are using: Tools -> Board -> Arduino/Genuino UNO